 At the end of the holiday, you will be the best friends and will still be your good friends.
 Back to gas mileage and easy driving things… Well, during a ten-day holiday, driving 100 miles a day, the shortest RV might save you 10 or 11 gallons of gasoline…what is that, $25?
 Does your vacation’s success revolve around $25?
 I don’t think so.

-Why the Largest RVs are the Best Option for rent an RV in Alaska
+Why the Largest RVs are the Best Option for renting an RV in Alaska

 What size RV in Alaska should I choose?
 Best Size RV for Alaska.
 Why are there more large RVs available in our rental fleet?
 Because there are more large RVs than shorter RVs.
 Why do we do this?
 Most people found that the smaller RV would not cut it, and almost everyone wanted a larger and more comfortable floor plan…and those who haven’t figured out that part yet.